Creating a Positive Remote Workspace: Tips from the TorchLight Team

 I moved out of our shared office and created my own “Zen Zone” in a different part of the house.

-For me, the formula is no stuffy desk and instead I work on a comfy chair with pillows and a knitted throw made by a friend.
+For me, the formula for a remote workspace is no stuffy desk, instead, I work on a comfy chair with pillows and a knitted throw made by a friend.
 Lots of inspirational artwork, including family photos and drawings done by my daughter.
 And for productivity, I’m all about technology, tech, and some more tech (i.e. OneNote for color-coded organized notes on my computer, my Air Pods for quick connectivity, and all the other gadgets that keep me on-task).

 My home office is a place I enjoy spending the day.
 It is full of light with two walls of windows that lift my spirits, even on gloomy days.
 I keep relaxing music playing in the background.
 It that helps me to stay focused on the task at hand.